ianaroot/ignorethemanbehindthecurtain/readme.md

 ## Prerequsites

-A clean install of OS X 10.9 (Mavericks).
+A clean install of OS X 10.10 (Yosemite).
 The username should be `apprentice`, the password should be `mvclover`, which should be typed ironically.

 ## Kitout a DBC Workstation